alicegodden/fishpi/README.md

                      (-f [TE family column] -C [TE class column] -1) [INFILE]

-# 4. We removed extra columns using:
+# 4. Removing Extra Columns
+# Use the following command to retain only necessary columns in fish_TE.gtf:

 cut -f1,2,3,4,5,7,8,9,10,11,12,13,14,15,16 fish_TE.gtf > fish_TE.use.gtf

-# 5. To make initial bed file we use this awk script:
+# 5. Convert the fish_TE.use.gtf file into a BED format using this awk script:

  awk 'BEGIN {OFS="\t"}
     {